Will Kanye West make Gap interesting again?

 As a teenager, Kanye West worked at the Gap in his hometown of Chicago.
 Now, he’s inked a 10-year deal to bring his streetwear brand Yeezy to Gap.

 The line will be an affordable collection of basics for men, women, and kids that will exist separately from his high-end line, which is available on his website Yeezy Supply.
-The first Yeezy x Gap items will launch in the first half of 2021, and under the terms of the partnership, West will receive royalties and potential equity based on sales, according to a joint statement from the brands.
+The first Yeezy Gap items will launch in the first half of 2021, and under the terms of the partnership, West will receive royalties and potential equity based on sales, according to a joint statement from the brands.

 The partnership makes sense for Gap, the 51-year-old San Francisco brand that’s been flailing for years.
 It hasn’t had a strong identity since the ’90s, when it was well-known for its array of khakis.
 Due to declining revenues, it has been forced to shutter more than 100 stores in recent years.
 And all of that was before the coronavirus arrived, forcing the brand to temporarily shutter its remaining stores.